iamdonovan/iamdonovan.github.io/_sources/teaching/egm722/practicals/cartopy.rst

 GeoPandas loads the data associated with a shapefile into a GeoDataFrame, a tabular data structure that always has a column describing a feature’s geometry.
-Each line in the table corresponds to a feature in the shapefile, just like the attribute table you are familiar with from ArcGIS/QGIS.
+As we saw in last week’s exercise, each line in the table corresponds to a feature in the shapefile, just like the attribute table you are familiar with from ArcGIS/QGIS.

 To see a subset of a GeoDataFrame, we can use the ``head()`` (`documentation <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.head.html>`__)